XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 ```

-The following is the implementng class:
+The following is the implementing class:

 ``` java